Table of Contents

 - The Benefit of Using SIPs to Insulate a Home

 You’ll often hear a timber home's structure referred to as either post-and-beam or timber framing.
 The difference has to do chiefly with the method used to fasten the frame’s complex joinery system together.
 A post-and-beam home employs metal fasteners, which are either hidden behind the timbers or face the interior.
 Timber framing uses only wooden pegs to secure the frame’s joinery.
 Whether you choose post-and-beam or timber frame will determine the look and feel of your home’s interior.

-See more about how timber-frame homes are built in Timber Home Living's Plan, Design & Build section.
+See more about how timber frame homes are built here.

 - Timbers are the wooden beams that comprise the home’s structural frame.

 - Posts are the main upright timbers that comprise the timber frame.

 - Crossbeams connect the post beams, providing stability.

 - Joints are where two timbers or frame pieces come together.
 Joints can range from simple to highly decorative and include lap joints, mortise-and-tenon joints, dovetailed and pegged joints, among many others.